 How disciplined are you in your speech patterns?
-This week I would like to examine one of my favorite passages from the book of Ephesians that deals with God’s expectations of the believer’s speech patterns.
-This is really good stuff!
+In this study I would like to examine one of my favorite passages from the book of Ephesians that deals with God’s expectations of the believer’s speech patterns.
+This passage contains really good substance!

-One’s mastery over his tongue is extremely important in public office.
-Let us open up Ephesians 4:29 this week and learn what God has to say to us in this regard.
+A person’s mastery over his tongue is extremely important in public office.
+Let us open Ephesians 4:29 to learn what God has to say to us in this regard.

-Beginning in Ephesians chapter four, the apostle Paul lists various characteristics of Christian behavior.
+Beginning in Ephesians chapter four, the Apostle Paul lists various characteristics of Christian behavior.
 Five of these characteristics appear in Ephesians 4:25–32.
 Paul specifically instructs the church at Ephesus that believers should no longer be captive to their old sinful nature now that they are indwelled by God the Holy Spirit.
-Accordingly, their actions should no longer be characterized by deeds of the flesh, such as (1) lying, vs. 25; (2) anger, vs. 26; (3) stealing, vs. 28; (4) unwholesome speech, vs. 29 (our passage for this week), and (5) unforgiveness, vs. 32.
+Accordingly, their actions should no longer be characterized by deeds of the flesh, such as the following:

-My prayer is that your speech will be guided by the truths of the passage we are about to study.
-One’s speech is a huge matter related not only to one’s personal character and witness, but also to the purity of the corporate testimony of the body of Christ in your district and the capital community.
-And, while we do not expect non-Christians to manifest what this week’s study teaches, if you name the name of Christ in the capital, this instruction should most definitely characterize you in an ever-increasing way.
-Ephesians 4:29 states:
+My prayer is that your speech will be guided by the truths of Ephesians 4:29.
+A person’s speech is a huge matter related not only to his personal character and witness, but also to the purity of the corporate testimony of the body of Christ in his district and the capital community.
+And, while we do not expect non-Christians to manifest what this study teaches, if you name the name of Christ in the capital, this instruction should most definitely characterize you in an ever-increasing way.

-Today’s passage contains four practical applications regarding how believers should use their tongue.
-They are:
+This passage contains the following four practical applications regarding how believers should use their tongue.

 II.
 CEASING YOUR SPEECH: UNWHOLESOMENESS